tombomba/tombomba.github.io/_posts/2020-01-02-ford-vs-ferrari-goes-put-put-put.md

 ---
 title: "'Ford v Ferrari' goes put-put-put"
-layout: feature
-excerpt: "A movie with no bad scenes but no good ones,&nbsp;either."
+excerpt: "\"Ford v Ferrari,\" is like a well illustrated diagram in an encyclopedia of engineering.
+There's a glossy beauty to it but not a memorable moment.
+Watching, a new spin on an old line occurred to me: It's possible for a movie to have no bad scenes, but no good ones, either."
 image:
   file: ford-v-ferrari-2-960x541.jpg
-  path: /assets/img/ford-v-ferrari-2-960x541.jpg
-  ratio: 960x541
+  width: 960
+  height: 541
   alt: "Photo still from Ford v Ferrari 2019"
-  #caption: Christian Bale in 'Ford v Ferrari' (20th Century Fox, 2019)
 date: 2020-01-02 2:53 -0800
 ---